pskeshu/autotc/README.md

 # AutoTC - Automated Tissue Culture
-Operations of tissue culture, represented in python programming language, with the goal of creating a digital twin of a working tissue culture facility.
+Digital twin of a working tissue culture facility.

 ## FrozenVial
 Representation of a vial with frozen cells based on